LetCompliance

 What documents must a landlord give a new tenant in England?

-The latest Gas Safety Certificate (CP12), latest EICR, current EPC, Deposit Prescribed Information (within 30 days of receiving the deposit), the latest GOV.UK How to Rent guide, and a written statement of tenancy terms.
-From 1 May 2026 the Renters’ Rights Act 2025 Information Sheet is added to the list.
+The latest Gas Safety Certificate (CP12), latest EICR, current EPC, Deposit Prescribed Information (within 30 days of receiving the deposit), and a written statement of tenancy terms (before the tenancy is entered into).
+The How to Rent guide was withdrawn on 1 May 2026, so it is no longer part of the pack; the Renters’ Rights Act 2025 Information Sheet was a one-off catch-up for tenants already in place on that date, not a new-tenancy document.

 Is email service of a Gas Safety Certificate enough?